hpi-schul-cloud/schulcloud-server/apps/server/src/modules/authorization/README.md

 For situations where only the id and the domain object (string) type is known, it is possible to use the *ByReferences methods.
 They load the reference directly.
-> Please keep in mind that it can be have an impact on the performance if you use it wrongly.
+> Please keep in mind that it can have an impact on the performance if you use it wrongly.
 > We keep it as a seperate method to avoid the usage in areas where the domain object should exist, because we see the risk that a developer could be tempted by the ease of only passing the id.

 ### shared/domain/rules/*